 With discovering hydroponics and indoor gardening a whole new gardening world opened up to us.
 Now planting a garden is not limited to springtime anymore, we can grow a garden 365 days a year!
 And plant new seeds over and over again.

 It was a steep learning curve on how to start plants for hydroponic growing.
 As always, we like to share with you what we learn.

 There are many ways to plant a hydroponic garden, what we share here is what has worked well for us.
 This method is great for all kinds of hydroponic growing, the aeroponic Tower Garden, high-pressure aeroponics, NFT hydroponics setup, as well as the simple Kratky Hydroponics.

 Since hydroponic is not using any soil, we do not plant seeds in the soil.
 We started our hydroponic growing with the Tower Garden that came with everything we needed to start growing.
 It worked well, so we have kept the same method for many years.

 Things that you need for planting a hydroponic garden.

-Since hydroponic / aeroponic is not using any soil, we do not plant seed in soil.
-The Tower Garden came with rock wool starter cubes and Vermiculite to cover the seeds to keep them moist.
-Rock wool is maybe the most popular hydroponic growing medium and for good reasons, it simply works.
+Rock wool starter cubes come in different sizes.
+We grow everything in 1.5×1.5 inch Rockwool.
+The Rockwool plugs are made from molten rock spun into cotton candy-like fibers.
+Rockwool is maybe the most popular hydroponic growing medium and for good reasons, it simply works.
 But you can also use Oasis Rootcube, Rooter Plugs or any other hydroponic growing medium of your choice.

+Net pots are there to hold the rockwool and the plant.
 The planting medium has to be a bit smaller than the net pots.
-The Tower Garden net pots are 2 inches in diameter.
-In a usual container garden you would not be able to grow a big plant like a tomato in a 2 inch pot.
-That is different with aeroponics.
+We use net pots that are 2 inches in diameter.
+In a usual container garden, you would not be able to grow a big plant like a tomato in a 2-inch pot.
+That is different with hydroponics.
 As long as there is room in the system for the roots, the pot can be small.

 Planting from seeds